marcinciapa-learning/github-actions-big-picture/README.md

 - GitHub hosted distributed runners are available.
 It's also possible to use self-hosted runners in own environment.
 - GitHub Workflows contain of Jobs, which by default run in parallel.
 Jobs contain of steps, individual actions which make up a job.
+- With `run` step it's possible to run command line command.